luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

 Current limitations
 ###################

-When using subpixel mode, if both :code:`depth` and :code:`disparity` are used, only :code:`depth` will have valid output.
+- When using subpixel mode, if both :code:`depth` and :code:`disparity` are used, only :code:`depth` will have valid output.
+- Median filtering is disabled when subpixel mode is set to 4 or 5 bits.

 Stereo depth FPS
 ################